aiminy/3UTR-Seq/README.md

 ```
 After this, you can load strand-specific BigWig to IGV to visualize DoGs.
 The following is an example to show DoGs
 ![Image of DoGs](inst/extdata/DoGs.png)
 The above Figure shows two samples under two conditions(KCl-treated and untreated).
-There are 4 panels, the top two panles shows the coverage of forward and reverse strands  for a sample treaded by KCl;the botton two panles shows the coverage of forward and reverse strands  for a untreated sample.
+There are 4 panels, the top two panels show the coverage of forward and reverse strand for a sample treated by KCl;the botton two panels show the coverage of forward and reverse strand for an untreated sample.
 It is clear that we can observe a DoG in the downstream of CXXC4 gene in KCl-treated sample(labeled by red arrow).

 Since we are interested in intergenic reads instead of reads overlapping with exons and introns, so we perform the following procedure:
 ```{r}